-This 3-day course discusses the evaluation of theory-based hypotheses using p-values, the Bayes factor, and information criteria.
-There will be attention for contemporary phenomena, like publication bias, questionable research practices, the replication crisis, the statistical evaluation of replication studies, and studies in which multiple data sets are used to evaluate the same research question.
+This three-day course discusses the evaluation of theory-based hypotheses using p-values, the Bayes factor, and information criteria.
+Contemporary phenomena will be covered, like publication bias; questionable research practices; the replication crisis; the statistical evaluation of replication studies; and studies in which multiple data sets are used to evaluate the same research question.
 The course will be non-technical in nature, that is, it is targeted at students and researchers who want to use the approaches presented for the evaluation of their own data.

 Course by tag

 The course provides an introduction into statistical methodology for life sciences and discusses a number of statistical techniques for practical data analysis.
 Concrete examples and case studies are used to apply the theory to practical situations.

 Missing data are ubiquitous in nearly every data analytic enterprise.
 Simple ad-hoc techniques for dealing with missing values such as deleting incomplete cases or replacing missing values with the item mean can cause a host of (hidden) problems.
 In this workshop, we will discuss principled methods for treating missing data and how to apply these methods in R. We will cover some basic missing data theory, methods for exploring/quantifying the extent of the missing data problem and two principled methods for correcting the missing data: multiple imputation and full information maximum likelihood.
 Participants will practice what they learn via practical exercises.

 This course offers an elaborate introduction to statistical programming with R. Students learn to operate R, form pipelines for data analysis, make high quality graphics, fit, assess, and interpret a variety of statistical models, and do advanced statistical programming.
 The statistical theory in this course covers t-testing, regression models for linear, dichotomous, ordinal, and multivariate data, statistical inference, statistical learning, bootstrapping, and Monte Carlo simulation techniques.